Telehealth Technology Comes into Focus

 This transformation takes place on two fronts:

-- Hardware such as Apple’s iPad. iPad units are not only proven to be secure, trusted and easy-to-use, but also easy to sterilize in order to reduce the possible transmission of infectious disease.
+- Hardware such as Apple’s iPad. iPad units are not only proven to be secure, trusted and easy-to-use, but also easy to disinfect in order to reduce the possible transmission of infectious disease.

 - Native mobile device management (MDM) providers like Jamf.
 They offer customized software solutions such as their Virtual Visits platform to facilitate communication between all healthcare providers, extended care teams, patients and their families.